get-set-fetch/get-set-fetch/README.md

   - `maxResources` &lt;number> If set, crawling will stop once the indicated number of resources has been crawled.
   - `maxDepth` &lt;number> If set, crawling will stop once there are no more resources with a lower than indicated depth.
   - `delay` &lt;number> delay in miliseconds between consecutive crawls.
 Defaults to `100`.
-Each time a resource has finished crawling attempt to restore maximum number of parallel conections in case new resources have been found and saved.
+Each time a resource has finished crawling attempt to restore maximum number of parallel connections in case new resources have been found and saved.
 Crawling stops and the returned promise is resolved once there are no more resources to crawl meeting the above criteria.
 - returns &lt;Promise>
 #### site.stop()
 - No further resource crawls are initiated.
 The one in progress are completed.